 |No. 10 Company||Rifleman John White||arm (since

-At least other soldiers died later of disease attributed to their service during the Fenian Raids:
+At least four other soldiers died later of disease attributed to their service during the Fenian Raids:

 - Rifleman Jno Conner – February 1867